Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * The main `manage.py` file has been omitted, as this is all required for the site to run.
 * The Bag App `contexts.py` file has a few lines of omitted code, as these are either from the Code Institute Boutique Ado walkthrough, or are simply defining variables.
 * The Band App `test_views.py` file has been omitted, as this is just testing code.
-* The Checkout App `update_total`, `__str__()` and `save` functions has been omitted, as these are taken from the Code Institute Boutique Ado walkthrough.
+* The Checkout App `update_total`, `__str__()` and `save` functions have been omitted, as these are taken from the Code Institute Boutique Ado walkthrough.
-* The Checkout App `signals.py` file has been omitted, as this sets up the basic update functionality that is used in other files, which is clear to be working, because other functions wouldn't work without it.
+* The Checkout App `signals.py` file has been omitted, as this sets up the basic update functionality that is used in other files, which is clear to be working because other functions wouldn't work without it.
 * The Checkout App `test_models.py` file has been omitted, as this is just testing code.
 * The Checkout App `cache_checkout_data` function has been omitted, as this Code is from the Code Institute Boutique Ado walkthrough and Stripe.
 * The Checkout App `webhook_handler.py` and `webhooks.py` files have been omitted, as this Code is from the Code Institute Boutique Ado walkthrough and Stripe.